shielsr/assignment-04/documentation.md

 <br>

 ## Hashing passwords
 This was another thing that was new to me.
+I had some trial-and-error on getting the seeded users to work with bcrypt (so that the seed passwords would be hashed).

 <br>